gwgundersen/ir/notes/spec.md

     - FIXME: tcp, udp, http, websocket?

-- `transicript` (object): Where to write transicribed fds, if any.
+- `transcript` (object): Where to write transicribed fds, if any.
 As for other fds, but "inherit", "close", "transicript" not allowed.
 Also,

     - `max_len` (int): Maximum length to read in one chunk.
 Default 1048576.